-Phil Martelli, Jr. begins his fourth season on the University of Delaware men’s basketball coaching staff in 2014-15.
+Phil Martelli, Jr. begins his fifth season on the University of Delaware men’s basketball coaching staff in 2015-16.

 Martelli helped lead the Blue Hens to one of the best seasons in school history a year ago as Delaware finished 25-10, tied for the second most wins in a season in school history, and won its first 11 regular season conference games en route to the program’s first CAA regular season title.
 The Blue Hens secured their eighth regular season league title in school history, while UD’s 14 conference wins tied for the second most in a single season.